 Exploring Paris by Foot

 For example, from Nation (12th arrondissement), board line 1 towards La Défense and transit at the Franklin Roosevelt station within the 8th arrondissement.
-The first two stops of line 6 would bring you closer toward towering chateaus like Les Invalides before switching routes to line 8 or 9.
+The first two stops of line 6 would bring you closer to towering chateaus like Les Invalides before switching routes to line 8 or 9.

 Ultimately, Parisian public transport provides numerous options for getting around if walking is out of the equation.